taocode/taocode.com/src/posts/2-simple-health-habit-changes-one-year-later.md

 ### Pool Closure

-My primary form of exercise has been **swimming**.
+My primary form of exercise has been *swimming*.
 I love getting out of gravity for a moment, even if it means *always* smelling the pool chemicals in my hair and beard.
 But then the pools were closed and I needed to find another option.

 ### Houshold Changes

 During the first part of the pandemic lockdown my best friend moved in with his 2 children.
 This was a delight and they helped straighten up my place and make it a space we could all share, but it was a big adjustment for me personally; I couldn't imagine braving the start of this lockdown without the support and company of these fine people.

+After that Cassidy came to live with me.
+It's been great to have loved ones to share these stressful days.

 ### Sit-Stand Desk

+I got an electronic sit-stand desk and like it very much.
+I split my time between sitting and standing, shifting is as easy as pressing a button and waiting about 30 seconds.

 ## Exercise Inspiration

+I have a few workouts on YouTube that I've done repeatedly.
+Even after a year I still consider myself generally a "beginner" and modify the workouts by skipping jumping and opting for other low-impact modifications.

+I get my heart rate up while challenging my myself with the intent to build muscle strength.
+By executing in a circuit, I get some cardio benefits while using the time wisely.

+Along with some YouTube works (favorites from SELF and Fitness Blender), I have designed my own suspension strap upper body plus core workout.